-2-4 units (Krosnick) not given 2005-06
+2-4 units, not given this year (Krosnick, J)

 COMM 348.
 Gender, Culture, and Communication-The field of gender and communication and principal questions in feminist theory in the context of linguistics, media studies, and sociolinguistics.
 Historiographical and theoretical perspectives on feminism and technology.
 International and multicultural focus.
 Areas include discourse and interaction, gender and culture, communication theory, gender and media, cultural studies, political economy, and symbolic communication.
 How everyday interactions, media, film, popular culture, and journalism incorporate gender and sexuality and perpetuate stereotypes of men, women, and sexuality.
 Prerequisite: consent of instructor.